Science

 Bioelectronic Medicine

-Bioelectronics is an emerging area of medicine.
+Bioelectronics is a fast-growing emerging area of medicine.
 The human body is an electrochemical system, in which nerves carry electrical signals.
 Bioelectronic devices work by modulating the electrical activity in peripheral and central nerves in order to reduce symptoms and underlying causes of disease.

 A New Wave Of Electronic Medicine